Political institutions and conflict

 Research at the Department related to the topic of political institutions and conflict.

-Electing Violence?
-The Causes of Electoral Violence in Africa
+The Institutional Roots of Electoral Violence

-This project seeks to explain why some military-leaders turned politicians ('warlord democrats') - who are taking part in national elections - seek to (re)securitize wartime identifies, while others do not.
+This project seeks to explain why some military-leaders turned politicians ('warlord democrats') - who are taking part in national elections - seek to (re)securitise wartime identifies, while others do not.
 It focuses on warlord democrats in Nigeria and South Sudan.